Shopping online can generate some interesting habits.

-Don’t skip out on simple things like including multiple good quality product images from different angles.
-Access more tips on how important good product descripti0n can be.
+Don’t skip out on simple things like including multiple good-quality product images from different angles.
+Access more tips on how important a good product descripti0n can be.

 - Add multiple product photos from every angle to give a 360-degree understanding to your customers.

 - Use high-resolution images to show every aspect of your product.

 - Take your customers on a journey that shows how they will benefit from buying your product.

 “Businesses that use live chat increase revenue”.

 Implementing live chat can have a significant impact on sales.
 It is an excellent channel to maximize conversion rates and optimize ROI.
 It helps to connect with the agent in real-time and get answers instantly that helps customers make quick decisions of sales.
 63% of customers said they were more likely to return to a website that offers live chat as opposed to one that doesn’t.